ChenYefet/WhackAWord/README.md

 ## Description of code
 ### The <span style ="font-family: Courier New">`WhackAWordActivity`</span> class
 The <span style ="font-family: Courier New">`WhackAWordActivity`</span> class extends <span style ="font-family: Courier New">`AppCompatActivity`</span>, which is the superclass for activities that use the <span style ="font-family: Courier New">`appcompat`</span> library.
 When <span style ="font-family: Courier New">`WhackAWordActivity`</span> is created, the <span style ="font-family: Courier New">`onCreate`</span> method is called and sets the user interface to the one defined in <span style ="font-family: Courier New">`activity_whack_a_word.xml`</span>.
-It also fixes the screen orientation to landscape mode, initialises instance and class variables and calls the <span style ="font-family: Courier New">`whackAWord`</span> method that plays the game recursively each time a card is correctly tapped.
+It also fixes the screen orientation to landscape mode, initialises instance and class variables, animates the sky, and calls the <span style ="font-family: Courier New">`whackAWord`</span> method that plays the game recursively each time a card is correctly tapped.

-The layout file <span style ="font-family: Courier New">`activity_whack_a_word`</span> contains only one card per hole, so to make it seem as though different cards can pop up from the same hole at different times, the image of each card that pops up is determined dynamically before it appears.
+The layout file <span style ="font-family: Courier New">`activity_whack_a_word.xml`</span> contains only one card per hole, so to make it seem as though different cards can pop up from the same hole at different times, the image of each card that pops up is determined dynamically before it appears.
 Therefore, it is necessary to always keep track of which food items are assigned to which food cards.

 ### The <span style ="font-family: Courier New">`Card`</span> class
 The abstract class <span style ="font-family: Courier New">`Card`</span> serves as a template for creating concrete subclasses of cards, such as the <span style ="font-family: Courier New">`FoodCard`</span> class.
 It defines constant instance variables for the card's ID and the ID of its imageView, as objects of the <span style ="font-family: Courier New">`Card`</span> class are modelled as having an imageView (where an image can be set).